disel-espol/KV-replay/README.md

     To build a single database binding:

     ```sh
-    mvn -pl com.yahoo.ycsb:mongodb-binding -am clean package
+    mvn -pl com.yahoo.ycsb:redis-binding -am clean package
     ```

 3. Set up a database to benchmark.
 There is a README file under each binding directory.

 4. Set up the configuration file for KV-replay.
-There is a template configuration file in workloads/workload-rp.
+There is a template configuration file in **workloads/workload-replay_template**.
 The main configuration lines are:

    ```
    workload=com.yahoo.ycsb.workloads.ReplayWorkload
    tracefile=workloads/<trace filename>
    ```
-5. Run KV-replay command (exaple for Redis database in localhost).
+5. Run KV-replay command (example for Redis database in localhost).

     ```sh
     bin/kv-replay run redis -P workloads/workload-replay_template -p "redis.host=127.0.0.1" -p "redis.port=6379"